AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 Please note: when you create a Venn diagram, you can set labels both for circles and intersections.

 This chart type supports an optional data field – **name**.
-Names of circles are shown in their labels by default, but in the case of intersections it is the **value** field.
+Names of circles are shown in their labels by default, but in the case of intersections the default choice is **value**.
 If you want some other field to be displayed in labels of intersections, you should configure them manually.

 You can also add a custom data field and use it for configuring labels.